Sample Poultry Farming Business Plan Template

 Warning

 Layer smash should not be given until your bird reaches week 18.
-This is because this feed contains calcium than can permanently damage the kidneys, cause kidney stones, reduce lifetime egg production, and shorten the bird’s life span.
+This feed contains calcium that can permanently damage the kidneys, cause kidney stones, reduce lifetime egg production, and shorten the bird’s life span.

 The only reason to give Layer feed to your layer is if they have started laying before week 18.